 COVID 19 – supporting autistic learners during blended learning and lockdown 2021

-Autistic learners and their families may need individualised planning for this transition.
+Autistic learners and their families may need individualised planning if they need to isolate at home due to covid and then return to school.
 The approach needs to take account of context and be relevant for the learners school stage and developmental level.

 This page has a range of information and guidance to support learners, families and practitioners transition back to educational establishments.